 Which internet provider is best in La Linea?

-Digi is the cheapest at around €20 to €25/month for 300Mbps symmetric fibre.
-Movistar is the most expensive but has slightly better reliability in some older buildings.
-For most renters, Digi or Orange offer the best value.
+Digi is currently the cheapest at around €20 to €25 per month for 300Mbps symmetric fibre.
+Movistar is the most expensive but has reliable coverage in some older buildings.
+For most renters, Digi or Orange offer the best value based on current provider listings.

 Do I need to pay community fees as a renter?